algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document.md

 ## **1.5 Risks and Assumptions**
 ### Risks
 - **Technical challenges:**
-  - Unforeseen technical challenges in the [Virtual Processor](#Virtual-Processor-id) functioning.
+  - Unforeseen technical challenges in the [virtual processor](#Virtual-Processor-id) functioning.
   - Achieving the project in time without delays, developing the desired functionalities.

 - **Resource constraints:**